DataDog/hiring-engineers/answers.md

 This section honestly threw me for a loop.

-I was able to get the Flask application instrumented and visible in the APM - Services GUI the first time I attempted the process but ultimately unable to add additional configurations so that they'd also reflect in the interface.
-I decided after some troubleshooting to spin up a new VM to retry the process.
-The second time around, I could instrument the app but none of the information would pull into the UI, not even the service itself despite confirming the connection.
+I was successful in getting the Flask application instrumented and visible in the APM Services GUI the first time I attempted the process, but I was ultimately unable to add additional configurations so that they'd also reflect in the interface.
+I decided after some troubleshooting to spin up a new VM to start the process over.
+The second time around, I could instrument the app, but none of the information pulled into the APM GUI, not even the service itself despite confirming the connection.

 I'll go through what I succeeded in doing the first time around and where I'm stuck scratching my head today.